Introduction

 - Balance Column Account:

-In this form, General Ledger is a tabular.
-At the top, there are information on account name and account number and following by the next heading the date, explanation or narrative, PR, Debit, Credit and Balance.
-You can see the sample of Balance Column Account as follow:
+In this form, General Ledger is tabular.
+At the top, there is information on the account name and account number and followed by the next heading, the date, explanation or narrative, PR, Debit, Credit, and Balance.
+You can see the sample Balance Column Account as follow:

 - Ledger in the form of T-Account

-The word T-Account is because the ledger derive from letter “T”.
-At the top left corner is Debit (Dr.) and the top right corner is Credit (Dr.).
-Then for the title of the account is at the middle following by account number.
+The word T-Account is because the ledger derives from the letter “T”.
+At the top left corner is Debit (Dr.), and the top right corner is Credit (Dr.).
+Then the title of the account is in the middle, followed by the account number.

-The T-Account form is very common for academic or illustration purpose as it is easy and convenience.
+The T-Account form is very common for academic or illustration purposes as it is easy and convenient.

 Step 4: Prepare Unadjusted Trial Balance

-The fourth steps of the accounting cycle is preparing the Unadjusted Trial Balance.
+The fourth step of the accounting cycle is preparing the Unadjusted Trial Balance.
 The Unadjusted Trial Balance consists of the summary of each account balance.
-Commonly, Trial Balance is presented in both side, Debit and Credit.
-At the end, the total Debit shall equal total Credit.
+Commonly, Trial Balance is presented on both sides, Debit and Credit.
+In the end, the total Debit shall equal the total Credit.
 If it does not balance, there should be some errors or problems.
-Thus, each accountant or bookkeepers shall investigate and correct it.
+Thus, each accountant or bookkeeper shall investigate and correct it.

 However, in some accounting software, the trial balance is shown only one column.
-The Debit and Credit side are presented in one column together.
-Assets and Expenses are presented as positive balance while liabilities, equity and revenues are presented as negative balance.
+The Debit and Credit sides are presented in one column together.
+Assets and Expenses are presented as positive balances, while liabilities, equity, and revenues are presented as negative balances.
 Thus, the sum of all accounts together shall be zero.

-Below is the basic illustration of Unadjusted Trial Balance for both one column and two column Unadjusted Trial Balance:
+Below is the basic illustration of Unadjusted Trial Balance for both one column and two columns Unadjusted Trial Balance:

 One column Trial Balance: